VictorAlbertos/RxCache/README.md

 }
 ```

+RxCache exposes `evictAll()` method to evict the entire cache in a row.

 RxCache accepts as argument a set of classes to indicate how the provider needs to handle the cached data:

 * `Observable` is the only object required to create a provider. `Observable` type must be equal to the one specified by the returning value of the provider.